Collaborative Divorce: What Is It And How Can It Help Me?

 Who are the other professionals?

-The FP works with the spouses to ascertain marital and non-marital assets and liabilities.
+FP: The FP works with the spouses to ascertain marital and non-marital assets and liabilities.
 She also collaborates with the spouses to develop mutually agreeable equitable distribution scenarios.
-If spousal support and child support are an issue in the divorce, the FP will guide the spouses and Collaborative Team in ascertaining the optimal arrangement for the divorcing couple.
+If spousal support and child support are an issue in the divorce, the FP will guide the spouses and collaborative team in ascertaining the optimal arrangement for the divorcing couple.

 What does a meeting look like?